BonoboPLC/bonoboplc_wiki/administration/staff.md

 ![Create User](/uploads/create-user.png "Create User")

 ## Set username/pw
- In the first step of the **Sales Agent Create Wizard** you'll need to set a username and temporary password for your Staff.
+ In the first step of the **Staff Create prompt** you'll need to set a username and temporary password for your Staff.

  The Staff member will receive the credentials via email and will be prompted to change their password on their first log in.